JudeAlquiza/ContosoRetailApplication/Research/Security/ResearchOnSecurity.md

         private SignInManager<SampleUser> _signInManager;

         public AuthController(
-            // The SampleUser type here is the SampleUser that we used earlier SignInManager<SampleUser> signInManager)
+            // the SampleUser type here is the SampleUser that we used earlier SignInManager<SampleUser> signInManager)
         {
             _signInManager = signInmanager;